-- To prevent accidental starting of the engine when servicing or adjusting the machine, remove the key from the ignition switch and disconnect the spark plug wires. - 2.
+- To prevent accidental starting of the engine when servicing or adjusting the machine, remove the key from the ignition switch. - 2.
 To reduce fire hazards, keep the engine free of grass, leaves, excessive grease, and dirt. - Keep all nuts, bolts, and screws tight to ensure the machine is in a safe, working condition.
 Check the blade mounting bolts frequently, making sure they are tight. - 4.
 Perform only maintenance instructions described in this manual.
 Unauthorized maintenance operations or machine modifications may result in unsafe operating conditions. - If the engine must be running to perform a maintenance adjustment, keep hands, feet, and clothing away from moving parts.
 Do not wear jewelry or loose clothing. - Always use the proper engine service manual when working on the engine.
-Unauthorized maintenance operations or modifications to the engine may result in unsafe operating conditions. - 7.
-Do not attempt to service the engine fuel injection system, which contains high pressure fuel and may cause injury if mishandled.
-For service of the pressurized fuel system, including the fuel pump, fuel lines, and fuel injectors, contact your Walker dealer or authorized Kohler service dealer. - 8.
-Altering the equipment or engine in any manner which adversely affects its operation, performance, durability, or use will VOID the warranty and may cause hazardous conditions. - 9.
+Unauthorized maintenance operations or modifications to the engine may result in unsafe operating conditions. - The fuel oil injection system operates under high pressure and can penetrate the skin and result in serious injury.
+Unqualified persons should not remove or attempt to adjust a pump injector, nozzle, or any part of the fuel injection system. - Altering the equipment or engine in any manner which adversely affects its operation, performance, durability, or use will VOID the warranty and may cause hazardous conditions. - 9.
 Never attempt to disconnect any safety devices or defeat the purpose of these safety devices. - Do not change the engine governor settings or overspeed the engine.
-The governor has been factory-set for maximum-safe engine operating speed. - 11.
-Use genuine factory replacement parts.
+The governor has been factory-set for maximum-safe engine operating speed. - Use genuine factory replacement parts.
 Substitute parts may result in product malfunction and possible injury to the operator and/or others.